The selfie culture and pervasiveness of social media have contributed to an increased interest in plastic surgery.

 Laser hair removal is another popular treatment for teenagers, especially on certain areas like the face, where excess hair can cause self-consciousness.

-These treatments do not require surgery and carry minimal risk if performed by or under the supervision of a board-certified plastic surgeon or dermatologist.
+These treatments do not require surgery and carry a minimal risk if performed by or under the supervision of a board-certified plastic surgeon or dermatologist.
 Additionally, the results of these procedures are temporary and fairly conservative.

 Are Injectables Appropriate for Teenagers?